 |B||Sucrose, Chongyun, Diona, Bennett, Xinyan, Xingqui|

 Generally considered the best DPS character in Genshin Impact, Diluc has a shield-wrecking Claymore, the highest base attack power, and a high critical rate.
 His elemental abilities are capable of dealing devastating Pyro damage, while being perfect for elemental reactions.
 As if that’s not enough, Diluc’s elemental burst cooldown is 12 seconds and only needs 40 Energy.

-Keqing’s stats are just really good, okay.
-This Sword character ranks among the best in all categories: attack power, HP, and defence.
+Keqing features incredibly high stats which immediately make her one of the best characters in the game..
+This Sword and Electro character ranks among the best in all categories: attack power, HP, and defence.
 This makes her an amazing melee fighter, but she also has strong Electro abilities.
 Did we mention she can use her elemental skill to teleport across the battlefield?

 Bow and Anemo character Venti is arguably the best elemental support in the game.
 He can use his elemental skill to launch his enemies or himself into the air, while his elemental burst creates a massive Stormeye which draws in all nearby enemies.
 It also absorbs Pyro, Electro, Hydro, and Cryo elements, which is then converted into 50% extra damage output of that elemental type.

 This Polearm and Pyro character can pack quite a punch when set up with the right build.
 Fans expected another five star Pyro character to be on the same level as Diluc, and while Hu Tao may not be able to deal as much damage through AoE attacks, her damage output against single targets makes her extremely valuable.

 Let’s start with the best thing about Cryo Sword-fighter Qiqi: not only does she have very high attack stats, she has healing abilities that scale off that same attack power.
 In other words, she is a great damage dealer and healer in one.